WasmEdge/docs/docs/contribute/plugin/develop_plugin_c.md

   }
   ```

   There can be several module instances in a plug-in shared library.
-Here in the above code snippet take a module named `wasmedge_plugintest_c_module` for the example.
+Here in the above code snippet, take a module named `wasmedge_plugintest_c_module` for the example.

-- **Supply the plugin descriptions**- In this step, you need to provide the descriptions of the plugin and the modules it contains.
-These descriptions will be used for searching and creating the plugin and module instances.
+- **Supply the plug-in descriptions**- In this step, you need to provide the descriptions of the plug-in and the modules it contains.
+These descriptions will be used for searching and creating the plug-in and module instances.

-  Here's an example of the plugin and module descriptors:
+  Here's an example of the plug-in and module descriptors:

   ```c
   /* The module descriptor array.
 There can be multiple modules in a plug-in. */